CHTC/Articles/2022-07-29-OSG-User-School-Concludes.md

 description: After a week of participating in the OSG User School 60+ students are being released to use impact research
     across the globe.
-In this one week event, students learn to run large-scale computing workloads at their campus or using the national-scale OSPool provided by the OSG Consortium.
+In this one week event, students learn to run large-scale computing workloads at their git p    campus or using the national-scale OSPool provided by the OSG Consortium.